chapel-lang/chapel/tools/chapel-py/README.md

 run(replace_all_42)
 ```

-A more practical example that of renaming methods.
+A more practical example is renaming methods.
 Note that this is not
 amenable to naive substitution: we don't want to accidentally rename non-methods
 that happen to have the same name, or even locally declared functions inside
 other functions in a record or class.
 Consider renaming the `enterThis`